krathalan/wtwitch/README.md

 See `man wtwitch` if you have the AUR package installed.
 Otherwise, read the manual here: [wtwitch.1.scd](wtwitch.1.scd)

 ## Bugs
-To take a debug log with wtwitch, append `-d &> debug.log` to your command (e.g. `wtwitch -g 'destiny 2' -d &> debug.log`).
+To take a debug log with wtwitch, append "`-d &> debug.log`" to your command (e.g. `wtwitch -g 'destiny 2' -d &> debug.log`).
 Then paste the contents of the `debug.log` file to your favorite paste service (e.g. https://paste.sr.ht/) and provide a link in your report.

 Please file requests and report any bugs at: https://todo.sr.ht/~krathalan/wtwitch